-Turks and Caicos Family Shoot
+Turks and Caicos elopement ceremony

 Sometimes simplicity works best.
 Zahiah and Alladdine, a laid-back and adventurous couple from California, had two goals in January: get certified to scuba dive, and get married in a Turks and Caicos elopement ceremony.